davidguenin/nectune_CLI/README.md

 **Technically Nectune is a simple CLI which allows you to connect to our API and ensure the layout of the content.**
 The commands allow you to navigate in the different categories like a menu on a website

-We use the Oclif framework to build our CLI and the Blessed library for the layout.
+We use the Oclif framework to build our CLI.
-**All content and illustrations are created from scratch in ascii**
+**All content and illustrations are created from scratch**

 Nectune is a young project, we are open for all your feedback.
 Visit our site to contact us.
 <pre>*   *   *   *   *   *   *   *   *   *   *   *   *   *   *   *   *</pre>